 How do I get the result from my test?

-What happens in severe cases when a visitor needs intensive care?
+What happens in severe cases when a person needs to receive intensive care?

-Where do you get intensive care for covid-19?
+Where do you get advanced/intensive care for COVID-19?

 Who decides who needs advanced health care?

-This is determined by the staff at the Health Centre, based on the patient’s general condition, not on the basis of Covid testing.
+This is determined by the staff at the health centre based on the patient’s general condition, not on the basis of Covid testing.

 What if I experience mild symptoms that passed quickly, before I had the chance to be tested?

-If you experience symptoms that pass quickly, and can’t be related to a known cause such as physical activity or allergy, you must stay quarantined unti you have been completely symptom-free for two days.
+If you experience symptoms that pass quickly and can’t be related to a known cause such as physical activity or allergy, you must still stay at home and be completely symptom-free for two days before returning to work.
 This is to ensure that the symptoms really were temporary.